gatsbyjs/gatsby/docs/docs/build-caching.md

 - If `package.json` changes, for example a dependency is updated or added
 - If `gatsby-config.js` changes, for example a plugin is added or modified
 - If `gatsby-node.js` changes, for example if you invoke a new Node API, or change a `createPage` call

-## Using with Netlify

-In order to make use of any caching on Netlify you need to include the [gatsby-plugin-netlify-cache](/packages/gatsby-plugin-netlify-cache/) plugin.